-• Safetext Posters are displayed around the school with a phone number where students are able to report bullying if they do not have the confidence in speaking to someone face to face.
-SAFETEXT 07944840120 is monitored by designated safeguarding staff.

-Pastoral Support Managers Our dedicated team of Pastoral Support Managers are there to listen, advise and act on any reports of bullying swiftly.
+- Safetext Students are able to report bullying if they do not have the confidence in speaking to someone face to face.
+The SAFETEXT number 07944840120 is on the school's website and is monitored by designated safeguarding staff; - Pastoral Support Managers Our dedicated team of Pastoral Support Managers are there to listen, advise and act on any reports of bullying swiftly.
 Liaising with parents/carers of those bullying others and those feeling bullied.
 They are available before school, at break time, lunchtime and after school.
-During students unstructured time Pastoral Support Managers are in year group designated areas, wearing high visibility jackets and working with students.

-- Break and Lunchtime Supervision Staff in high visibility jackets are on duty during break and lunchtimes and are always on hand to deal with any issues reported to them and support areas of concern.
-This includes key members of that student's year group team. - Prefect Support At break time and lunchtime groups of prefects in high visibility jackets are on duty to work with students and deal with any concerns.
-They may take students to the duty pastoral support managers for continued support. - Access to Indoor Areas Specified rooms are available to students who feel they would prefer to spend their breaks and lunchtimes in a quiet indoor space supervised by members of staff.
+During students unstructured time Pastoral Support Managers are in year group designated areas, wearing high visibility jackets and working with students; - Break and Lunchtime Supervision Staff in high visibility jackets are on duty during break and lunchtimes and are always on hand to deal with any issues reported to them and support areas of concern.
+This includes key members of that student's year group team; - Student Leadership/Ambassador Support At break time and lunchtime groups of prefects in high visibility jackets are on duty to work with students and deal with any concerns.
+They may take students to the duty pastoral support managers for continued support; - Access to Indoor Areas Specified rooms are available to students who feel they would prefer to spend their breaks and lunchtimes in a quiet indoor space supervised by members of staff.
 The 'Boom Room'; is run by IT staff, to support any age student who may struggle with the playground environment.
 All year groups have calm areas specific to those year groups.
 The Pyramid Centre and outdoor areas are open and have staff to support students who need a familiar environment at unstructured times and those with EHCP's or specific needs.
-The farm is also open to students who prefer to be in a quiet area and want to look after or just view the range of animals on site, in specific year group areas. - Calm Zones These are areas on all year group specific playgrounds that are for students to sit and speak with friends, away from the larger, noisy playgrounds.
-They are not for running around and will be staffed with duty staff to support. - Kindness Ambassadors A key group of students who have been trained through the Princess Diana Antibullying programme are available each break and lunchtime to discuss any bullying issues or concerns that students may have.
+The farm is also open to students who prefer to be in a quiet area and want to look after or just view the range of animals on site, in specific year group areas;

+- Calm Zones These are areas on all year group specific playgrounds that are for students to sit and speak with friends, away from the larger, noisy playgrounds.
+They are not for running around and will be staffed with duty staff to support; - Kindness Ambassadors A key group of students who have been trained through the Princess Diana Anti-bullying programme are available each break and lunchtime to discuss any bullying issues or concerns that students may have.
 Kindness Ambassadors are identified by their green high visibility vests and badges.
-Younger students can gain support and advice from older students within the school and discuss concerns or problems they are experiencing. - Parents' Forum Sessions Parents are welcome to attend Parents' Forum sessions which have a specific theme each time where senior staff are able to talk to parents in a more private and personal setting. - Unkindness Report Buttons Pupils can report incidents of unkindness to the Safeguarding Team.
+Younger students can gain support and advice from older students within the school and discuss concerns or problems they are experiencing; - Parents' Forum Sessions Parents are welcome to attend Parents' Forum sessions which have a specific theme each time where senior staff are able to talk to parents in a more private and personal setting; - Unkindness Report Buttons Pupils can report incidents of unkindness to the Safeguarding Team via the school's webiste.
 This is regularly monitored and concerns are followed up by Community Teams.